-The Branch is in the midst of localizing the Contingency Funding Plan ("CFP"), which is targeted to complete by Q3 2023.
-Currently, the Branch is guided by the Group Contingency Funding Plan, which encompasses strategies, decision-making authorities, internal and external communications, roles and responsibilities of affected parties as well as courses of actions to be taken under different liquidity stress environment.
+The Branch has established the first Contingency Funding Plan ("CFP"), which was approved by Group Crisis Management Council ("GCMC") in December 2023.
+The CFP sets out the Branch's strategies for addressing liquidity shortfalls in emergency situations and encompasses strategies, decision-making authorities, internal and external communication, roles and responsibilities of affected parties as well as courses of actions to be taken under different liquidity stress environments.
 The purpose of the CFP is to provide a systematic approach in handling unexpected funding and/or liquidity disruptions.
 By doing so, the CFP aims: